 Hunger Free Colorado provides the trained and knowledgeable staff, materials and equipment needed to assist your patrons with eligibility screening for all federal nutrition assistance programs as well as completing the online or paper application for food stamps.
 We have partnered with a variety of organizations and companies for food stamp application assistance like Save-a-lot, Mission Hills Church Food Bank, and Adams County Food Distribution.

-The statewide Hunger Free Hotline is a bilingual, toll-free number that connects people to needed food and nutrition.
+The statewide Food Resource Hotline is a bilingual, toll-free number that connects people to food and nutrition resources.
 It is a free “one-stop” resource that offers geographically-based referrals to both public and private food assistance programs throughout the state.
 All calls are kept confidential.

-Our food assistance navigators provide tailored referrals for federal and charitable food programs from more than 1,200 available resources in the Hunger Free Hotline database.
+Our food assistance navigators provide tailored referrals for federal and charitable food programs from more than 1,200 available resources in the Food Resource Hotline database.
 They screen for all federal nutrition assistance programs.

-For more information about the Hunger Free Hotline, please email Maryann Long.
+For more information about the Food Resource Hotline, or to become a resource in our database, please email Maryann McLendon.

 Hunger Free Colorado can assist county Department of Human Services with SNAP outreach.
 Partnerships are tailored to the area and county’s needs.